tushar-sharma/tushar-sharma.github.io/_posts/2014-05-04-digging-secret-codes-past.md

 ---
 layout: post
-title: Digging on the secret codes of the Past
+title: Digging on the codes of the Past
 category: blog
 tags:
 - code